-Elders do disagree at times, no surprise there—unless they all put their brains in a jar and seal it until the Lord returns!
+Elders do disagree at times, no surprise there—unless they all put their brains in a jar and seal it until the rapture!
 Normal, thinking people come from different perspectives and arrive at different solutions to problems and how things should be done.

-Many things contribute to our seeing things differently: differing life and ministry experiences, the most recent book we have read on church life, people we’ve been influenced by, our temperament and spiritual gifting.
-Wise are the elders who recognize these things relate to wisdom, knowledge and giftedness—and are not on the same level as Biblical truth.
+Many factors contribute to our seeing things differently: differing life and ministry experiences, the most recent book we have read on church life, people we’ve been influenced by, our temperament and spiritual gifting.
+Wise are the elders who recognize these things relate to wisdom, knowledge and giftedness—and are not on the same level as biblical truth.

 Just plain stubbornness.
 Arrogance.
 Refusing to consider that I might possibly be wrong.
 Assuming others should be able to see as I see.
 Assuming that I am more spiritual or smarter than the other elders.

-1. Keep humility foremost in your arsenal of “weapons” for disagreements.
+1. Keep humility foremost in the arsenal of “weapons” for disagreements.

 Peter, the aged apostle, finishes addressing elders directly, then continues, “ … all of you, clothe yourselves with humility toward one another, for God is opposed to the proud, but gives grace to the humble” (1 Peter 5:5b).
 This weapon is mighty, not against each other, but against the enemy of God’s leadership team, the devil himself (1 Peter 5:8-9).

 2. Frequently remind yourselves as a group of the qualifications for your position.